Lincoln’s Tomb

 More From Illinois

-Lincoln’s remains were moved and disturbed quite a few times
+Lincoln’s remains were moved and disturbed quite a

-which may have contributed to his restlessness.
+few times which may have contributed to his restlessness.

-The spirit of Mrs. Lincoln suffered some devastating losses while alive,
+Because Mrs. Lincoln suffered devastating losses

-and may still mourn as a spirit.
+while alive, she may still mourn as a spirit.

 DESCRIPTION

-Lincoln’s Tomb is described as being “Immense”, with a one hundred and seventeen ft obelisk that sits proudly on the top of the Mausoleum Tomb.
+Lincoln’s Tomb is described as being “Immense”, with a one hundred and seventeen foot obelisk that sits proudly on the top of the Mausoleum Tomb.
 The obelisk stands for leadership.
 The visitor can’t miss it!

-Above ground, on top of the mausoleum, there is an elaborate granite area around the Obelisk.
-There are stairs on both sides of the granite memorial, leading up to a terrace that goes all the way around the obelisk.
-On each of the four corners the visitor sees a bronze statue on a granite pedestal honoring each branch of the Union forces that fought in the Civil War under Lincoln: The Infantry, The Navy, The Artillery, and The Calvary.
+On top of the mausoleum is an elaborate granite area around the obelisk.
+Stairs on both sides of the granite memorial lead up to a terrace that goes all the way around the obelisk.
+On each of the four corners bronze statues on granite pedestals honor each branch of the Union forces that fought in the Civil War under Lincoln: Infantry, Navy, Artillery, and Cavalry.

-Going down into the actual mausoleum through the south entrance the visitors are in the rotunda where all corridors lead to the family vault at the north end of the memorial.The corridors go all the way around in a square form.
+Going down into the actual mausoleum through the south entrance brings visitors to a rotunda where all corridors lead to the family vault at the north end of the memorial.
+Corridors go all the way around in a square form.
 There is beautiful marble everywhere in all the rooms, trimmed in bronze.
-In fact, there are eleven types of marble from all over the earth.
-The visitor passes various bronze statues depicting Lincoln’s various contributions.
+In fact, there are eleven types of marble, from all over the earth.
+Visitors pass bronze statues depicting Lincoln’s humanitarian and national contributions.

 Lincoln’s eldest, Robert was buried at Arlington Cemetery because his wife wanted him to be remembered for his own contributions.
 Robert’s son, Abraham, died in Europe from Sepsis at the age of 18.
 He was temporarily laid to rest in the Lincoln Tomb and stayed there until Robert Lincoln died at the age of 82.
 When Robert was buried at Arlington, his son’s body was moved to Arlington to be with his family plot with his father and later his mother.